 EBITDA, a non-GAAP measure, is defined as net income (loss) before net interest expense, depreciation and amortization expense, and income tax expense (benefit).
 Adjusted EBITDA, also a non-GAAP measure, is defined as EBITDA plus impairment of assets, impairment of goodwill, interest income on capital leases, unit-based compensation expense (benefit), severance charges and other employee costs, certain transaction expenses, loss (gain) on disposition of assets, loss on extinguishment of debt, loss (gain) on derivative instrument, and other.
-The Partnership's management views Adjusted EBITDA as one of its primary tools, to assess: (i) the financial performance of the Partnership's assets without regard to the impact of financing methods, capital structure, or the historical cost basis of the Partnership's assets; (ii) the viability of capital expenditure projects and the overall rates of return on alternative investment opportunities; (iii) the ability of the Partnership's assets to generate cash sufficient to make debt payments and pay distributions; and (iv) the Partnership's operating performance as compared to those of other companies in its industry without regard to the impact of financing methods and capital structure.
-The Partnership believes that Adjusted EBITDA provides useful information to investors because, when viewed in conjunction with GAAP results and the accompanying reconciliations, it may provide a more complete assessment of the Partnership's performance compared to considering solely GAAP results.
+The Partnership's management views Adjusted EBITDA as one of its primary tools, to assess: (i) the financial performance of the Partnership's assets without regard to the impact of financing methods, capital structure, or the historical cost basis of the Partnership's assets; (ii) the viability of capital expenditure projects and the overall rates of return on alternative investment opportunities; (iii) the ability of the Partnership's operating performance as compared to those of other companies in its industry without regard to the impact of financing methods and capital structure.
+The Partnership's of financing methods and capital structure.
+The Partnership's has a capital structure.
+The Partnership's performance compared to those of other companies in its industry without regard to the accompanying reconciliations, it may provide a more complete assessment of the Partnership's performance compared to considering solely GAAP results.